Nearsoft/jobs/README.md

 * Experience with Unit testing & Test-driven Development (TDD)
 * B.S./M.S. in computer science a plus but not required

-### Full Stack .NET Software Engineer

-#### Must have :information_desk_person:

-* Hands on experience in Web development using MVC, C# and the Entity Framework, RESTful API development and using a database such as SQL Server or Oracle
-* Strong front end development skills using HTML, JavaScript and libraries such as AngularJS
-* Comprehensive experience using Visual Studio
-* Excellent understanding of Object Oriented concepts
-* Solid knowledge of SOLID principles
-* Design patterns knowledge
-* Test driven or unit test experience
-* Experience working on an Agile development team, both on-site and remotely
-* Integrity, pro-activity and a sense of ownership about what they do
-* Passionate about software development

-### .NET/Silverlight Software Engineer

-#### Must have :alien:

-* Hands on experience in Web development using MVC, C# and the Entity Framework, RESTful API development and using a database such as SQL Server or Oracle
-* Experience with WPF Silverlight /XAML, MVVM
-* Comprehensive experience using Visual Studio
-* Test driven or unit test experience
-* Excellent understanding of Object Oriented concepts
-* Solid knowledge of SOLID principles
-* Design patterns knowledge
-* Experience working on an Agile development team, both on-site and remotely
-* Really good English skills, both written and listening comprehension
-* Integrity, pro-activity and a sense of ownership about what they do
-* Passionate about software development

-### .NET/SQL Server Software Engineer

-#### Must have :point_left:

-* Hands on experience in Web development using MVC, C# and the Entity Framework, RESTful API development
-* Strong understanding of RDBMS databases, ideally SQL Server
-* Actual real experience with large amounts of data (leadership in this area)
-* Comprehensive experience using Visual Studio
-* Excellent understanding of Object Oriented concepts
-* Solid knowledge of SOLID principles
-* Design patterns knowledge
-* Test driven or unit test experience
-* Experience working on an Agile development team, both on-site and remotely
-* Really good English skills, both written and listening comprehension
-* Integrity, pro-activity and a sense of ownership about what they do
-* Passionate about software development

-If an opening has caught your eye feel free to contact us at [jobs@nearsoft.com](mailto:jobs@nearsoft.com)

 ## Credit